Bigbad-AlphaWolf/front-mini-netflix-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-# front-mini-netflix-app

-Google Africa Developer Scholarship Phase II: Mobile Web Specialist Challenge I, This challenge is to build a mini-netflix web application with Angular.